cmertin/cmertin.github.io/_posts/2016-11-11-Predicting-Air-Quality.markdown

 The normal equation is good for various problems in giving the minimum of the function.
 The normal equation gives us a way to solve for $$\vec{\theta}$$ analytically, and not have to worry about iterations to get to the solution.
+Because it gives the *exact* solution, you don't need to worry about feature scaling as you do with Gradient Descent.

 The idea for this equation is that we take the derivative of $$J(\vec{\theta})\ \forall \ j$$ and set all the equations equal to zero and solve.
 As from Calculus, this would give the minimum of the function.
 The results from doing this is